The FrontalCortex question bank can help you study for the USMLE.

 This answer is correct.

-While sources differ on the exact cutoff frequencies, the gamma band is often defined as 40 to 100 Hz.
+While sources differ on the exact cutoff frequencies, the alpha band is often defined as 7 to 13 Hz.
 (See References)

 Back to the questionSee another question like this oneClick here for a random questionClone this question Rate this questionAverage user rating for this question = 3